 Steve Sawyer, Managing Director, Access Health and Social Care managing director, said: “Access Group is fortunate to work with the best care providers in the sector.
 Engaging with forward-thinking clients that are focussed on delivering expert care through the use of innovative technology helps to define our solutions, tackling the challenges of efficiency, compliance and quality in the health and care sector.”

 The Award Ceremony will be held on 25th September.

-Photo caption: Photo caption (left to right) Interserve Healthcare Chief Operating Officer Jon Neal, Operations Improvement Lead, Andy Hopper and Community Programmes Director, Helen Gilbert.
+Photo caption: Photo caption (left to right) Interserve Healthcare Chief Operating Officer Jon Neal; Operations Improvement Lead, Andy Hopper; Business Analyst, Clare Watkins and Chief Nurse, Joanna Grant.